-Five games into the 2018 season, the offensive line has paved the way for three RB Marshawn Lynch touchdown rushes, a number that sits tied for fifth in the AFC through Week 5.
-Lynch's touchdown in Week 3 against the Dolphins marked the first time since 2008 that Beast Mode has recorded a rushing touchdown in each of the first three games of the season.
+Four games into the 2018 season, the offensive line has paved the way for three RB Marshawn Lynch touchdown rushes, a number that sits tied for fifth in the NFL through W. Lynch's touchdown in Week 3 against the Dolphins marked the first time since 2008 that Beast Mode has recorded a rushing touchdown in each of the first three games of the season.

-Lynch currently ranks tied for fifth in the AFC with 331 yards on the ground this season, 137 more than he had at this point of 2017.
-According to Pro Football Focus, Lynch has forced 21 missed tackles on the ground this year, second-most in the NFL.
-He ranks first in the league with a 92.3 elusive rating.
-Of Lynch's 331 yards on the ground, an incredible 275 of them have come after contact.
-His 254 yards after contact currently ranks third in the NFL.
+Lynch currently ranks fourth in the NFL with 300 yards on the ground this season, 149 more than he had at this point of 2017.
+According to Pro Football Focus, Lynch has forced 20 missed tackles on the ground this year, five more than the next closest player.
+Of Lynch's 300 yards on the ground, 254 of them have come after contact.
+His 254 yards after contact currently rank second in the NFL.
 In Week 4, Lynch tallied 130 yards on the ground, his largest output since Nov.
 9, 2014.
 It also marked his 34th career 100-yard rushing game.